Here you can read about the program and get all of the information you may need.

 - be unmarried

-If you are interested in an agricultural training stay in Denmark, you must apply through our cooperation partner in your home country, they will provide you with an application form.
-You can find a list of our cooperation partners her (*link til alle partnere).
+If you are interested in an agricultural training stay in Denmark, you must apply through our partner organizations in your home country, they will provide you with an application form.
+You can find a list of our partner organizations here (*link til alle partnere).
 Travel to Farm does not accept direct applications.

-You can read the rules about residence in Denmark her.
+You can read the general rules about residence in Denmark her.

 The Danish Agency for Labour Retention and International Recruitment charge an application fee DKK 2,940.
 This fee is paid at the embassy in your home country.

 In order to cover the costs of our administrative work, we charge an administration fee from all incoming trainees.